Alkymi launches with $5M seed to automate email data extraction – TechCrunch

 It takes some time to train the underlying machine model, from hours to days, depending on the size and complexity of the operation, but once that’s done, Collet says the software can deal with what it knows, setting aside what it can’t figure out for a human to intervene, and then learn from that in a typical machine learning loop.
 Over time, it should allow business analysts to do more analysis, instead of spending time on data entry to get to the analysis part.
 For now, they are looking at rates starting at 40-50% automation, or more for less complex data sets.

 While the company is concentrating on financial services today, the long-term plan is to expand into other verticals over time.
 For now, it is growing quickly with paying financial services customers.
-It has also partnered with investor SimpCorp, which will offer the service on its platform aimed at financial services professionals.
+It has also partnered with investor SimCorp, which will offer the service on its platform aimed at financial services professionals.

 The company launched in 2017, and Collet spent time talking to potential customers before building the product.
 It offers an on-prem and cloud version, and bills by the workflow.
-Today, it has 7 employees based in New York City with plans to double that this year.
+It has seven employees based in New York City, with plans to double that this year.